Bake to the roots

 • 7

 Are you a fan of Cupcakes?
 A fan of eggnog?
-I think those two groups have not that much in common ;) Not yet.
+I think those two groups have not that much in common.
+Not yet.
 Wait until you have seen and tried these delicious Chocolate Eggnog Hi-Hat Cupcakes!
 They are the best!
-Especially if you are looking for something “fancy” for Easter.
-They will be the stars on the breakfast/brunch table ;)
+Especially if you are looking for something »fancy« for Easter.
+They will be the stars on the breakfast/brunch table.

 I know… great expectations, but I am pretty sure there are a lot out there that will love these cupcakes.
 Everyone that got one of this batch liked it a lot.
 Especially the marshmallow topping.
 It is so creamy and fluffy.
-You almost want to jump into it – despite the fact that it would be sticky as hell :P
+You almost want to jump into it – despite the fact that it would be sticky as hell.

 You never had hi-hat cupcakes?
 Oh boy, you missed out on something great!
 Just imagine a mountain of marshmallow fluff, just creamier, covered with a thin layer of chocolate glaze on top of a delicious cupcake – in this case, it’s a chocolate cupcake with eggnog pudding filling.
-That kind of cupcakes are a bit tricky to make, but if you know the right tricks, no problem at all… I can tell you the little secrets ;)
+That kind of cupcakes are a bit tricky to make, but if you know the right tricks, no problem at all… I can tell you the little secrets.

 The base of these cupcakes is one of my basic chocolate cupcake recipes.
 You get a nice and moist chocolate cupcake with a great chocolate flavor.
 For the filling you can use a homemade pudding or crème pâtissière (or a store-bought pudding), enhanced with a bit of eggnog/Eierlikör.
 I used a pudding from the store this time.
-I did not have much time ;)
+I did not have much time.

 If you make hi-hat cupcakes, it’s important to make sure the topping is sticking to the base, the cupcakes.
-If those two things are not well “connected”, you might get problems when it comes to the chocolate glaze.
+If those two things are not well »connected«, you might get problems when it comes to the chocolate glaze.
 You have to dunk the cupcakes with the topping into warm chocolate and if the topping is not sticking well to the cupcake, it might come off and end up in the chocolate.
 Nobody wants that ;) That’s why you have to make sure the cupcakes and topping are connected on as much space as possible, so use all the surface of the cupcake and top with the cream.
-Try not to get any air-pockets into the topping cone.
+Try not to get any air pockets in the topping cone.
 That helps to stabilize the structure of the cone.

 Make sure to cool the cupcakes with the topping well before you start with the glaze.
-If the cupcakes are still warm, the glaze might not stick to the topping or melts it.
+If the cupcakes are still warm, the glaze might not stick to the topping or melt it.
 Also, make sure the chocolate glaze is not too warm.
-Oh and try to dunk the cupcakes quickly into the chocolate glaze… I know, that is a lot to think of, but after the first try, you will see that it is quite easy.
-I managed to do it, so you can do it too! ;)
+Oh and try to dunk the cupcakes quickly into the chocolate glaze… I know that is a lot to think of, but after the first try, you will see that it is quite easy.
+I managed to do it, so you can do it too!

 Carrot Cake Cheesecake | Bake to the roots